{{ alt }}

 Is state affiliation included in the membership?

-No, if you live or play outside of NSW and QLD a state membership of $20 is also applicable the first time you register after 1 July.
+No, if you live or play outside of NSW or QLD, a state membership of $20 is also applicable the first time you register after 1 July.
 This replaces the former team-based state affiliation fee.

 We have local sponsors, committee members or life members that do not pay to play.
 Do they need to be a member?

-Yes, the national membership is applicable to all participants.
+Yes, the national membership applies to all participants.

 Any benefits to local sponsors, committee members, life members or others can be applied to local competition fees at each competition’s discretion.